RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.0-release-notes.md

   - [#1435](https://github.com/RediSearch/RediSearch/pull/1435): `NOINITIALINDEX` flag on [`FT.CREATE`](https://oss.redislabs.com/redisearch/Commands/#ftcreate) to skip the initial scan of documents on index creation.
   - [#1401](https://github.com/RediSearch/RediSearch/pull/1401): Support upgrade from v1.x and for reading RDB's created by RediSearch 1.x ([more information](https://oss.redislabs.com/redisearch/master/Upgrade_to_2.0/)).
   - [#1445](https://github.com/RediSearch/RediSearch/pull/1445): Support for load event.
 This event indexes documents when they are loaded from RDB, ensuring that indexes are fully available when RDB loading is complete (available from Redis 6.0.7 and above).
-  - [#1384](https://github.com/RediSearch/RediSearch/pull/1384): [`FT.DROPINDEX`](https://oss.redislabs.com/redisearch/Commands/#ftdropindex) which by default does not delete the documents (see deprecated `FT.DROP`).
+  - [#1384](https://github.com/RediSearch/RediSearch/pull/1384): [`FT.DROPINDEX`](https://oss.redislabs.com/redisearch/Commands/#ftdropindex), which by default does not delete documents underlying the index (see deprecated `FT.DROP`).
   - [#1385](https://github.com/RediSearch/RediSearch/pull/1385): Add index definition to [`FT.INFO`](https://oss.redislabs.com/redisearch/master/Commands/#ftinfo) response.
    - [#1097](https://github.com/RediSearch/RediSearch/pull/1097): Add Hindi snowball stemmer.
-   - The `FT._LIST` command allows to query all available indices.
-Note that this is a temporary command as indicated by the `_` The final solution will be a [`SCAN`](https://redis.io/commands/scan)-like command for databases with many indices.
-This command is for this reason not documented.
+   - The `FT._LIST` command returns a list of all available indices.
+Note that this is a temporary command, as indicated by the `_` in the name, so it's not documented.
+We're working on a [`SCAN`](https://redis.io/commands/scan)-like command for databases with many indexes.
-   - The RediSearch version in Redis will be 20000 or 2.0.0 in semantic versioning.
-Since the version of a module in Redis is numeric, we could not add an GA flag.
+   - The RediSearch version will appear in Redis as `20000`, which is equivalent to 2.0.0 in semantic versioning.
+Since the version of a module in Redis is numeric, we cannot explicitly add an GA flag.
    - RediSearch 2.x requires Redis 6.0 or later.

 ### Behavior changes
 Please familiarize yourself with these changes before upgrading to RediSearch 2.0:
-  - [#1381](https://github.com/RediSearch/RediSearch/pull/1381): `FT.SYNADD` is removed; use `FT.SYNUPDATE` instead.
-Also the synonym group ID can now be a string (next to a number).
+  - [#1381](https://github.com/RediSearch/RediSearch/pull/1381): `FT.SYNADD` is removed; use [`FT.SYNUPDATE`](https://oss.redislabs.com/redisearch/Commands/#ftsynupdate) instead. `FT.SYNUPDATE` requires both
+  and index name and a synonym group ID.
+This ID can be any ASCII string.
   - [#1437](https://github.com/RediSearch/RediSearch/pull/1437): Documents that expire during query execution time will not appear in the results (but might have been counted in the number of produced documents).
   - [#1221](https://github.com/RediSearch/RediSearch/pull/1221): Synonyms support for lower case.
 This can result in a different result set on FT.SEARCH when using synonyms.
   - RediSearch will not index hashes whose fields do not match an existing index schema.
 You can see the number of hashes not indexed using [`FT.INFO`](https://oss.redislabs.com/redisearch/Commands/#ftinfo) - `hash_indexing_failures `.
 The requirement for adding support for partially indexing and blocking is captured here: [#1455](https://github.com/RediSearch/RediSearch/pull/1455).